 Prior Learning Credit After Matriculation

-Students interested in applying for prior learning credit after matriculation should reach out to the Office of Blended and Online Learning at email@example.com or 516.323.4411.
+Students interested in applying for prior learning credit after matriculation should reach out to the Office of Outreach and Partnerships at firstname.lastname@example.org or 516.323.4411.

 Credit Award Policies

 A maximum of 98 credits toward a bachelor's degree may be earned through all forms of prior learning credit and transfer credit.
 A maximum of 30 credits may be awarded through life experience portfolio alone.

 Evaluation of Prior Learning